MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 ### Unity step 4: Target your application to run on Universal Windows Platform (UWP)

 After installing the tools, you need to get your app running as a Universal Windows app.
 * Follow the [detailed step by step walk through](https://unity3d.com/partners/microsoft/porting-guides) provided by Unity.
-Please notice that you should stay on the latest LTS release (any 20xx.4 release) for Windows MR.
+Please note that you should stay on the latest LTS release (any 20xx.4 release) for Windows MR.
 * For more UWP development resources, take a look at the [Windows 10 game development guide](https://docs.microsoft.com/en-us/windows/uwp/gaming/e2e).
 * Please note that Unity continues to improve IL2CPP support; IL2CPP makes some UWP ports significantly easier.
 If you are currently targeting the .Net scripting backend, you should consider converting to leverage the IL2CPP backend instead.